 Reservations are highly recommended due to the popularity of the park.
 You are able to book a site up to six months in advance, and you can stay for up to 14 days during a 30-day period from Memorial Day to Labor Day.
 After this period, you can stay up to 21 days straight.
 Also, if traveling with your furry friends, you'll be happy to know that pets are allowed in the Linesville Campground.
 Linesville Campground closes for the winter after October until April.

 Seasonal activities in Pymatuning State Park

 Boaters rejoice!
-Both non-powered boats and powered boats with motors up to 10 horsepower are allowed on all areas Pymatuning Lake.
+Both non-powered boats and powered boats, with motors up to 10 horsepower, are allowed on all areas of the Pymatuning Lake.
 The lake is massive, so there will be enough room for you to feel like you are out in the middle of nowhere.
-There are multiple boat ramps on the Pennsylvania side of the lake and you can rent boats from the three marinas that are on the shoreline.
+There are multiple boat ramps on the Pennsylvania side of the lake, and you can rent boats from the three marinas that are on the shoreline.